Here are the top 10 King Cobra Facts For Kids which will provide you with a brief overview of this amazing snake.

 - In Singapore, a king cobra was observed eating a clouded monitor.

 - King cobras do not chew food and swallow it as a whole (sometimes snakes larger than their head).
 They rely on the strong acids of their stomach to digest food.

-- King cobras sometimes constrict its prey by putting the pressure of its muscular body.
+- King cobras sometimes constrict their prey by putting pressure on their muscular body.
 However, this is not common.

 - King cobras have a slow metabolic rate.
 After a big meal, they can survive for many months without food.

 - In captivity, the diet of king cobras mainly consists of rodents.

 - At the Smithsonian National Zoo, king cobras are fed with mice and rats.

 Cobras Hypnotize Their Prey